moshtachismail/M4ML/README.md

-A small explanation of the documents in this repository for out M4ML project
+A small explanation of the documents in this repository for our M4ML project

 Example_3 is a Jupyter Notebook document with the code which was needed to analyze and visualize everything that is noted in Example 3 of our essay.
 Gradient_Decent is a PDF file with additional information and the mathematical equations solved to calculate the gradient descent